choria-io/website/docs/content/tasks/configuration/_index.md

 weight = 100
 +++

-There are a number of steps you have to perform, which includes changes to your Puppet Server, to get Tasks working.
-For this reason it's not enabled by default, the following will guide you through the required steps.
+There are a number of steps you have to perform to get Tasks working, as these include changes to your Puppet Server it is not enabled by default.

 ## Puppet Server